espena/wp-csp-core-patches/README.md

 and `<style>` tags in the relevant source files.
 The attribute value is a secret placeholder value that the web server will replace with a random nonce that changes with each request.
-The nonce proves that inline scripts and styles originates from the original web application, so that it will not be blocked when the client enforces the Content Security Policy.
+The nonce proves that inline scripts and styles originates from the web application itself, so that it will not be blocked when the client enforces the Content Security Policy.

 For this to work, Nginx must be configured with two additional modules:
 * `ngx_set_misc` for random nonce generation